Subscribe for updates and exclusive content

 A good host is going to be someone who is a fan of our music, who wants to help spread the word.

-Host has choice of charging for tickets and paying us a flat fee -or- having it be a donations-only event.
+The host has the choice of charging for tickets and paying us a flat fee -or- having it be a donations-only event.

 •It does not cost much (or anything) to put on.
 Some hosts provide snacks.
 If alcohol is permitted, it is typically BYOB.